oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-04-notebook_sdk.md

 # Lab 4: Call your model using the SDK in DataScience Notebook
 ## Introduction

-In this lab, you will call the Key Value Detection model through OCI preview SDK within a DataScience notebook.
+In this lab, you will call the Key Value Extraction model through OCI preview SDK within a DataScience notebook.

 Estimated Time: 40 minutes